CasualGitUser/lua-dsl/README.md

 end)
 ```
 ### Using for_each to iterate over a group
-To iterate over a syntax, use the syntax: for_each "group" (function(object_in_group) end).
+To iterate over a syntax, use the syntax: for_each "group" (function(object_in_group) end). <br>
 ```lua
 for_each "namedEntity" (function(namedEntity)
   print("entity name: ", namedEntity.name)
 end)
 ```
 ### Declaring events
-To declare events, use the syntax: event "event_name".
+To declare events, use the syntax: event "event_name". <br>
 Note that a event can carry data, but it is not specified in its declaration.
-The data that is sent is defined in its "dispatch".
+The data that is sent is defined in its "dispatch". <br>
-Each group now has a "aged up" event.
+Each group now has a "aged up" event. <br>
 ```lua
 event "aged up"
 ```
 ### Reacting to events
-To react to events, use the syntax: when "group" "event" (function(event_data) end).
+To react to events, use the syntax: when "group" "event" (function(event_data) end). <br>
-This runs a function when the event fired in one of the members of the specified group.
+This runs a function when the event fired in one of the members of the specified group. <br>
 ```lua
 when "person" "aged up" (function(data) print(data.name, " aged up)
 end)
 ```
 ### Dispatching events
-To dispatch events, use the syntax: dispatch "group" "event" {event_data}.
+To dispatch events, use the syntax: dispatch "group" "event" {event_data}. <br>
 In this example, this for_each block ages up every person and triggers the aged up event.
-The event carries the name, the previous age and the new age as data.
+The event carries the name, the previous age and the new age as data. <br>
 ```lua
 for_each "person" (function(person)
   person.age = person.age + 1